-The mode fits include a barotropic mode, which may at first appear inconsistent with our use of hydrographic data.
+The mode fits include a barotropic mode, which may at first appear inconsistent with our use of hydrographic data that cannot resolve barotropic motion.
 As previously described, however, the dynamic consistency between p'r and φ' requires that we make some choice of reference level, whether explicitly or implicitly.
 Though the exact choice will determine the absolute magnitude of the signal (Appendix A2), our interest in the baroclinic component is met by treating φ and p'r in the same fashion and not taking the magnitude at face value.
+All moorings exhibit barotropic amplitudes that are well correlated with those of the first baroclinic modes (BC1) and that are of similar magnitude.
+The correlation is strongest for the interior moorings (R = 0.93) and is weaker at the boundaries (R = 0.57 at WB2, R = 0.76 at WB3, R = 0.83 at EBH).
+This violates the assumption that modes are independent and the expectation that barotropic motion is significantly faster than baroclinic motion.

-Including a barotropic mode in the mode inversion accounts for the this choice of reference level.
-We insure that the reference level is consistent between φ and the mode reconstructions, but do not interpret the barotropic component of the fit by itself because it is as indeterminate as the choice of reference level.
-Because the results for the barotropic mode shape have an unknown relationship with the dynamical sense of the word, we refer to it as the depth-uniform response for the remainder of the article.
+In practice, we found that including a barotropic mode in the mode inversion is necessary to maintain the choice of a zero reference level at the seafloor.
+Though this maintains consistency between φ and the mode reconstructions, we do not interpret the barotropic component of the fit.
+Since the barotropic mode is indeterminate and has an unknown relationship with the dynamical sense of the word, we refer to it as the depth-uniform response for the remainder of the article.
+Further discussion is given in Appendix A2.